meteor/meteor-theme-hexo/README.md

 This theme deploys to npm as [`meteor-theme-hexo`](https://www.npmjs.com/packages/meteor-theme-hexo).
 The package is named slightly different from its GitHub repository because without this naming convention, Hexo believes this to be a plugin!
 (Hexo doesn't typically endorse installing a theme from npm.)

 > TODO: Rename this repository?

+## Docs docs

+There are [docs docs](https://docs-docs.netlify.com/docs/docs/) for help with docs deployments!
+Please read them (and help update them on [their own repository](https://github.com/apollographql/docs-docs/) if they're wrong!).

 ## Known deployments